Presenting the Go Digital Programme in Singapore’s Busiest Hubs

 The SME Technology Hub will complement the already existing network of SME centres.
 Business will be able to get free advice and access to information on government schemes with these hubs.

 Firms who are also in need of more specialised advice will be able to do so at these new technology hubs.
 The hubs will help to fill in the gap in the industry and provide a one-stop solution for SMEs that may be in need of help to go digital.

 Will the Go Digital Programme Be a Success?

 The Go Digital Programme will definitely be beneficial for SMEs to take their business into the next phase and venture into the digital world.
-The government, however, may need to consider expanding it if the programme manages to garner the positive responses it targets to.
+The government, however, may need to consider expanding it if the programme manages to garner the positive responses it wants.

 The success of the programme will depend on the resources that the relevant agencies involve in this programme have to contribute.
-The programme will help SMEs to stay competitive, which is what they are going to need to stay ahead in today’s competitive business world and tougher marketplace.
+For one, the programme will help SMEs to stay competitive.
+This is what they are going to need to stay ahead in today’s competitive business world and tougher marketplace.

 For this programme to be truly successful, SMEs too must do their part in this programme.
 SMEs must be willing to change, even though running a business is a full-time job which keeps everyone involved busy.
-SMEs must have the time to dedicate their time, and commit to adapting and changing.
+Moreover, SMEs must have the time to dedicate their time and commit to adapting and changing.

 Making the Go Digital Programme a success in Singapore is a group effort.
-The business world is one that is constantly changing and evolving, and if SMEs don’t make an effort to stay ahead of the game, they risk falling behind.
+The business world is one that is constantly changing and evolving.
+Thus, if SMEs don’t make an effort to stay ahead of the game, they risk falling behind.
 Keen to know more?
 Contact Us.